faiface/pixel/examples/lights/README.md

 # Lights

-This example demonstrates powerful Porter-Duff composition in order to create a nice noisy light effect.
+This example demonstrates powerful Porter-Duff composition used to create a nice noisy light effect.

 **Use W and S keys** to adjust the level of "dust".